This Pumpkin Chocolate Chip Skillet Cookie is a deep dish pumpkin cookie loaded with chunks of chocolate.

 Step 4: Add flour mixture in two additions, mixing until just combined after each.
 Fold in the chocolate chips or chopped chocolate.

 Step 5: Press the dough into the prepared baking dish.
+Top with extra chocolate chunks, if desired.

 Step 7: Bake for about 25-30 minutes for a doughy center, 5-10 minutes longer if you would like your cookie to be more done in the center.